 Socratic provides homework help to students in middle and high school.
 All they have to do is take a picture of what they are working on with their phone, and the AI offers visual explanations to help them complete it.
 Acquired by Google in 2018, the app uses advanced text and speech recognition, and provides assistance in a variety of subjects, including literature, physics, biology, trigonometry and more.

 Available on both desktop and as a mobile app, Fyle uses AI to simplify employee expense management.
 Specifically, it can handle expense reporting, real-time data extraction, travel requests and advances, analytics and much more.
-By directly integrating with any Visa business credit card, Fyle provides employees with automatic notifications about transactions, and allows them to submit their receipts directly through other apps like Gmail, Outlook and Slack.
+By directly integrating with any Visa and Mastercard card, Fyle provides employees with automatic notifications about transactions, and allows them to submit their receipts directly through other apps like Gmail, Outlook and Slack.

 Health and Wellness